-I’ve never seen him run a presentation to a group before, but it looks like Hugh is a compelling public speaker too.
-He is a qualified teacher who has previously worked in schools as a teacher and has a Masters degree in education.
+I’ve never seen him run a presentation to a group before, but Hugh is a compelling public speaker.
+He is a qualified teacher who has previously worked in schools as a teacher and has a Master’s degree in education.
 Hugh has some skills in how to craft and portray an engaging message.

 His Resilience Project website says that he has worked with the Australian Cricket Team, Australian Netball Team, Australian Women’s Soccer and Rugby teams, National Rugby League, and ten Australian Football League teams.
 He highlights that he works closely with the Port Adelaide Football team and has worked individually with Steve Smith and Dustin Martin.

 He is not working with these teams or individuals on how to best teach others.
 Or how to give effective presentations.

 He is talking to them about improving their mental health or ‘resilience’.
 And he has zero mental health degrees, as far as I can see.